 Decaf coffee – whether you love it or you hate it, you’ve got to admit that it’s here to stay.
-We often get questions about decaf, so we thought we’d explain everything you’ve ever wanted to know about decaf coffee, including how decaffeination works and why our decaf ground coffee is head and shoulders above the rest!
+We often get questions about decaf, so we thought we’d explain everything you’ve ever wanted to know about what makes the best decaf coffee, including how decaffeination works and why our decaf coffee subscription is head and shoulders above the rest!

 It is very unlikely that you’ll be able to feel the effects of 1-3% caffeine, but if you’re sensitive to caffeine, or trying to cut it out completely, this is definitely worth knowing!

 How do you decaffeinate coffee?

 There are a few different ways to decaffeinate coffee.
 All of these methods happen before the coffee is roasted, when the beans are green, and involve soaking the beans in water before adding any other solvents or gases, or before passing through a filter.
 This is because the water will open the pores in the coffee beans.
 These larger pores allow the caffeine to diffuse out of the beans.

 One of the most common ways to decaffeinate coffee is with a solvent such as methylene chloride or ethyl acetate.
 First, the coffee beans are soaked in water, and then covered in a solution containing one of these two solvents.
 The caffeine is then drawn out by these solvents.
 The water that has the solvent is then reused over and over until it is packed with coffee flavourings and compounds.
 By this stage in the process the beans are soaked in a concentrated coffee essence, so they don’t lose too much flavour.

 These sound a bit scary (methylene chloride is used as a paint stripper and a degreaser, and ethyl acetate is used to make nail polish remover), but only trace amounts are left at the end of the decaffeination and roasting processes.